Andrew Crosbie of Holm

 Crosbie lost most of his fortune as a consequence of the bankruptcy of the Ayr Bank in 1773, and "[w]hen he died left so little to support his widow that she was obliged to apply for a pension of £50 a year from the Faculty of Advocates"2

 James Boswell and Andrew Crosbie were professional colleagues, who apparently shared a taste for impossible cases.
 As such, Boswell secured the assistance of Crosbie for the John Reid case, one of Boswell's first.
-In the words of Brady and Pottle in Boswell in Search of a Wife, 1766-1769 "Boswell and Crosbie presented no witnesses at all, but talked to such good effect that the jury returned a Scots verdict of "Not Proven", whereupon Reid was discharged."
+In the words of Brady and Pottle in [BSW] "Boswell and Crosbie presented no witnesses at all, but talked to such good effect that the jury returned a Scots verdict of "Not Proven", whereupon Reid was discharged."

 This biography is to be expanded.